SherG/s2/blog/facebook-ads-roi.md

 tags: ['facebook']
 ---

 Wondering how to determine whether Facebook Ads are worth the cost?
-Let's take a look at the case of a service-based business running lead ads.
+Let's take the case of a service-based business running lead ads.

 While you may be concerned about wasting money or getting disappointing returns, it's also possible to entirely miss the success of your ad campaigns.